Andrej123456789/uno/README.md

 # uno++
-Simple game inspired by Uno in terminal with some extra features and networking in mind.
+Simple game inspired by Uno with extra tweaks.

 Written using C programming language and uses around 230 kilobytes of RAM.